Value Construction and Contemporary Transformation of Huizhou Lacquer Art from the Perspective of Intangible Cultural Heritage Protection

 DOI:

-The research systematically reviews the historical development of Huizhou lacquer art.
-It examines its cultural meanings and technical features.
-Through this approach, the study aims to clarify the contemporary significance of Huizhou lacquer art and its potential paths for renewal.
-It further analyzes the limitations of current research in value positioning and industrialization paths.
-By constructing a niche value evaluation system for Huizhou lacquer art, this study reveals the influence mechanism of “cultural connotation → transformation path → market acceptance” and proposes modern transformation strategies that balance cultural authenticity and contemporary adaptability.
-The research aims to provide theoretical support and practical paradigms for the protection and innovation of local ICH and traditional crafts.
+The systematic review presented in the research is on the historical evolution of Huizhou lacquer art.
+Its cultural implications and techniques are discussed within it.
+With this method, the paper will try to explain the modern-day importance of Huizhou lacquer art and its possible lines of rejuvenation.
+It also scrutinizes the shortcomings of existing studies related to value positioning and industrialization processes.
+This paper, based on the construction of a niche value evaluation system of Huizhou lacquer art, discloses the mechanism of influence of cultural connotation, transformation path and market acceptance, and offers modern strategies of transformation that can be balanced with cultural authenticity and modern adaptability.
+The research will offer both theoretical and practical paradigms of protection and innovation of local ICH and traditional crafts.

 References